 Initial Contact: The Consultation

 When I went for my initial consultation for sisterlocks, I’d already decided that it was a done deal.
 I arrived at my consultation with a down payment in hand.
-This is not required, however $600 was too much for me to pay in one sitting (and I’m not embarrassed to say that) but it is something I definitely knew I wanted; money I was very willing to pay.
+This is not required, however, $600 was too much for me to pay in one sitting (and I’m not embarrassed to say that) but it is something I definitely knew I wanted—money I was very willing to pay.
 I was extremely excited about this journey.

-Retightening & Early Maintenance
+Retightening and Early Maintenance

-When this would happen during the very early stages I would just tie a rubber band around the ones that came undone to keep them from intertwining with other locks.
+When this would happen during the very early stages, I would just tie a rubber band around the ones that came undone to keep them from intertwining with other locks.
 My loctician did not advise me to do this.
-It just made sense and she told me that was smart to do on my part.
-She did leave more loosed ends than I preferred which partly contributed to unraveling.
+It just made sense, and she told me that was smart to do on my part.
+She did leave more loose ends than I preferred, which partly contributed to unraveling.

-Satin a day keeps the lint at bay
+Satin a Day Keeps the Lint at Bay

-In the beginning stages I also wore a satin bonnet that helped keep the locks from unraveling.
-At around the eighth month I stopped wearing them and instead I slept on a satin pillow.
+In the beginning stages, I also wore a satin bonnet that helped keep the locks from unraveling.
+At around the eighth month, I stopped wearing them and instead I slept on a satin pillow.
 I didn’t like the way the satin bonnet left my locks packed down and stiff.
 The satin pillow keeps the bits of lint away although I’ve found that lint is not such a big deal as I thought it would be as I was doing my pre-lock research.
 So catching lint in your hair would definitely be a con, however not one of significant concern.

 How long it takes your hair to lock will depend on the texture of your hair.
-For me, it took about 6 months for my hair to lock in the back and sides for two reasons as I see it: one, the difference in texture (versus the texture at the crown of my head) and two, the friction from rubbing when you lie down.
+For me, it took about 6 months for my hair to lock in the back and sides for two reasons as I see it: one, the difference in texture (versus the texture at the crown of my head), and two, the friction from rubbing when you lie down.
 The locks at the crown of my head haven’t locked as yet for the most part.

 A Personal Summary: Recap